openscan-explorer/hardhat-plugin/packages/example-project/README.md

 This is a minimal Hardhat 3 project that only has the built-in functionality of Hardhat and your plugin.

 This means that you don't have `ethers,` `viem`, `mocha`, nor the Node.js test runner plugins.

-Please install whichever dependency or plugin you need in here.
-This package won't be published, so you have complete freedom to do whatever you want.